 Interstate 190 New York

-Traveling northwest from Buffalo to Grand Island, Niagara Falls and Lewiston, Interstate 190 is the spur of Interstate 90 that leads from the New York Thruway.
-This is one of two three-digit Interstate highways to end at an international boundary.
-The other is Interstate 110 in El Paso, Texas, which links I-10 with the Bridge of the Americas into Ciudad Juárez, Mexico and I-69W to the World Trade Bridge at Laredo, Texas.
+Traveling northwest from Buffalo to Grand Island, Niagara Falls and Lewiston, Interstate 190 is the Niagara Section of the New York Thruway.
+This is one of three Interstate highway branches to end at an international boundary.
+The others are I-110 in El Paso, Texas, which links I-10 with the Bridge of the Americas into Ciudad Juárez, Mexico and I-69W to the World Trade Bridge at Laredo, Texas.

 Erie County Clerk David J. Swarts presented a petition of about 20,000 signatures to regional transportation officials advocating the removal of the Interstate 190 toll plazas within the city of Buffalo.
 The contention was that Buffalo is the only upstate city in New York that had tolls levied on its commuters.
 He cited the differences between Buffalo and Rochester as a justification for the toll removal.

 A similar concern arose in the early 2000s from Grand Island commuters concerning the tolled Niagara River spans of Interstate 190.
 These residents were somewhat successful in their complaints in that they were granted special commuter rates for returning to the island via the Grand Island bridges.5

 Efforts to remove the two Buffalo toll plazas were also successful.
 Tolls along Interstate 190 in Buffalo ceased on October 30, 2006 by order of the New York Thruway Authority.6